Dakota

 Contacting the Candidates

-Uniform effort was made to contact all candidates.
+Uniform effort was made to contact the candidates.
 Each candidate was sent a questionnaire via mail.
 In addition, candidates with an available email address were sent a reminder email.
+Candidate answers received after the initial deadline were added in a timely manner, but were not included in the initial publishing.

 Diving Deeper